Deep South: Usage

-Arkansas is sometimes included or considered to be "in the peripheral" or Rim South rather than the Deep South.

-The seven states that seceded from the United States before the firing on Fort Sumter and the start of the American Civil War, which originally formed the Confederate States of America.
+Seven states seceded from the United States before the firing on Fort Sumter and the start of the American Civil War, which originally formed the Confederate States of America.
 In order of secession, they are South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas.

-The first six states to secede were those that, percentage-wise, held the largest number of slaves.
+The first six states to secede were those that held the largest percentage of slaves.
 Ultimately, the Confederacy included eleven states.
 A large part of the original "Cotton Belt" is sometimes included in Deep South terminology.
-This was considered to extend from eastern North Carolina to Georgia, through the Gulf States as far west as East Texas, including West Tennessee, eastern Arkansas, and up the Mississippi embayment.
+This was considered to extend from the South Carolina Lowcountry to Georgia and North Florida, through the Gulf States as far west as East Texas, including West Tennessee, eastern Arkansas, and up the Mississippi embayment.
+Historically, sugar was the predominant crop in Louisiana, and rice was an important crop in South Carolina.

 The inner core of the Deep South, characterized by very rich black soil that supported cotton plantations, is a geological formation known as the Black Belt.
 The Black Belt has since become better known as a sociocultural region; in this context it is a term used for much of the Cotton Belt, which had a high percentage of African-American slave labor.
+The Mississippi Delta has been called "The Most Southern Place on Earth", because of its unique racial, cultural, and economic history.